turingschool-examples/Launch_8485/Tourism/README.md

 * Edit an existing State using a pre-populated form
 * Filter states by time zone using a link on the State Index page
 * Delete a state using a button on the State Index page
-*

 Create a separate branch for each exercise.
 Merge each branch into `main` after completing each exercise.

 ### Editing a State (5 points)

 Update the application so that a user can edit an existing State using a pre-populated form.
-* You will need to thoroughly test this functionality.
 * Do not break any currently passing tests.
 * e.g. The time zone for `Oregon` should be changed to `Pacific`.